kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/01 - What is fire and how does it work/Ignition.md

-When a substance catches fire
+Starting a fire or causing soem